pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 - Search engines and partner catalogues crawl the catalogue and include the records in their search results

 :::{.callout-note}
-An important aspect is proper setup of authorisations for general public, partners and co-workers to access metadata as well as the actual data files behind the metadata.
+An important aspect is proper setup of authorizations for general public, partners and co-workers to access metadata as well as the actual data files behind the metadata.
 A general rule-of-thumb is that metadata can usually be widely shared, but data services with sensitive content should be properly protected.
-In some cases organisations even remove the data url from the public metadata, to prevent abuse of those urls.
+In some cases organizations even remove the data url from the public metadata, to prevent abuse of those urls.
 If a resource is not available to all, this can be indicated in metadata as 'access-constraints'.
 :::

 ---